 - 10.5 Termination of this Agreement will be without prejudice to any other rights or remedies which the Parties may be entitled to under this Agreement or at law and will not affect any accrued rights or liabilities of either Party nor the coming into force or continuance in force of any provision which is expressly or by implication intended to come into or continue in force on or after termination.

 - 11.1 Any notice required or authorised to be given under this Agreement shall be in writing and served by e-mail, personal delivery or by recorded delivery or overnight courier to the relevant Party at its address stated in this Agreement or at such other address as is notified by the relevant Party to the other Party for this purpose from time to time or at the address of the relevant Party last known to the other Party.

-- 11.2 Any notice so given by electronic e-mail shall be deemed to have been delivered on the same working day, or if the e-email is sent outside of working days (weekend days, public holidays and bank holidays) it shall be deemed delivered the next working day; recorded delivery or overnight courier shall be deemed to have been served two Business Days after the same shall have been despatched, and in proving such service it shall be sufficient to prove that the letter was properly addressed and, as the case may be, despatched.
+- 11.2 Any notice so given by electronic e-mail shall be deemed to have been delivered on the same working day, or if the e-mail is sent outside of working days (weekend days, or public holidays or bank holidays in the UK) it shall be deemed delivered the next working day, and in providing such service it shall be sufficient to prove that the e-mail was properly sent; recorded delivery or overnight courier shall be deemed to have been served two Business Days after the same shall have been despatched, and in proving such service it shall be sufficient to prove that the letter was properly addressed and, as the case may be, despatched.